-- Transportation to Hershey - 2 coaches (there is a required ratio of 4 students to 1 adult per Special Olympics PA policy) - Teams MUST have a minimum of 6 and a maximum of 8 team members - All athletes MUST be dressed in proper uniform; Unified Sports Indoor Bocce School polo (provided by SOPA earlier in the season), matching black or blue pants or khakis (NO jeans), and sneakers. - Completed 2023-24 PIAA/SOPA Athlete Medical for all athletes and partners.
+- Transportation to Hershev - 2 coaches (there is a required ratio of 4 students to 1 adult per Special Olympics PA policy) - Teams MUST have a minimum of 6 and a maximum of 8 team members - All athletes MUST be dressed in proper uniform; Unified Sports Indoor Bocce School polo (provided by SOPA earlier in the season), matching black or blue pants or khakis (NO jeans), and sneakers. - Completed 2024-25 PIAA/SOPA Athlete Medical for all athletes and Unified Partners.